Mumbai-style chicken burger (or pattie) served in a toasted white bun, garnished with slices of red onion and fresh tomato

 METHOD

 1. Remove all the sinew and gristle from the chicken, but keep the fat attached.
 Cut into small pieces.
-Mince the chicken in a blender and add garlic, fresh herbs and chillies through it and into a bowl.
+Mince the chicken in a blender.
+Place it in a bowl and add garlic, fresh herbs and chillies through it.

 2. Add all the ground spices and the lime juice and knead well.